 26.5 miles, 4,000 ft climbing

-The race starts at 10 PM on the F Street Bridge in Downtown Salida and heads out of town via Poncha Boulevard and County Road 140.
-After crossing Hwy 285, you will continue on CR 140 to CR 250, where you turn right and begin the first dirt road section on your way up to the Colorado Trail.
-The Colorado Trail is the first section of technical singletrack, which will have you headed north towards famed 14er, Mount Princeton.
-After this amazing section of the Colorado Trail, you will turn left onto CR 290 and pedal for 0.4 miles to Aid Station #1 (Cascade) at 26.5 miles.
+The the race begins at 10 PM on the F Street Bridge in Downtown Salida and proceeds out of town via Poncha Boulevard and County Road 140.
+After crossing Hwy 285, you will continue on paved CR 140 to dirt CR 250, then turn right onto dirt CR 250A.
+These dirt roads will lead you up to the Colorado Trail.
+The Colorado Trail is the first section of technical singletrack, heading north toward the famous 14er, Mount Princeton.
+After this impressive section of the Colorado Trail, you will turn left onto CR 290 and pedal 0.4 miles to Aid Station #1 (Cascade) at 26.5 miles.

 Aid #1 to Aid #2